awsdocs/amazon-ec2-user-guide-windows/doc_source/authorizing-access-to-an-instance.md

 1. Choose **Save**\.

-\(VPC only\) If you launched an instance with an IPv6 address and want to connect to your instance using its IPv6 address, you must add rules that allow inbound IPv6 traffic over RDP\.
+If you launched an instance with an IPv6 address and want to connect to your instance using its IPv6 address, you must add rules that allow inbound IPv6 traffic over RDP\.

 **To add a rule to a security group for inbound RDP traffic over IPv6 using the console**